OmeLuuk/grepo_admin_helper/README.md

 ## Usage

 Once installed, the script automatically activates on the relevant Grepolis admin pages.
 It analyzes the attack logs and displays a popup interface with summarized data and various interactive options.
+The script can only see the contents of the page that has been loaded, it does not request more information or store anything locally nor remotely.
+For player with large command logs (>1000 rows), some dates may be clipped from the commands page and will therefore also not be picked up by the script.
+In such cases, adjust your filters to check for multiple dates.

 ## Customization